-How To Remove Labels From Glass Jars & Bottles 11 Ways
+How To Remove Labels From Glass Jars (12 Easy Ways)

 To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-Make reusing old jars a cinch, with this guide on how to remove labels from glass jars.
-Here are 11 easy ways to easily remove sticky labels, without fuss.
+Make reusing old jars a cinch, with my 12 handy tips on how to remove sticky labels from glass jars, without fuss.

 Some people have a weakness for shoes or bags.
 My weakness?
 Jars and bottles.
-It’s hard for me to pass by a nice jar or bottle and not think of a way that it could be repurposed.
+It’s hard for me to pass by a nice one without thinking of a way that it could be reused.

-From holding cleaning products to storing food.
-From using a jar in place of plastic Tupperware as part of your zero-waste kitchen to storing health and beauty products, or housing homemade preserves, there are endless uses for glass jars.
+From housing homemade cleaning products to replacing plastic containers as part of a zero-waste kitchen, or storing beauty essentials, there are endless uses for glass jars.

-How To Remove Sticky Labels From Glass Jars and Bottles
+12 Simple Ways To Remove Labels & Stubborn Adhesive From Glass Jars

 Whilst glass is endlessly recyclable, ultimately it’s better to reuse than recycle.
 If you have a glass jar or bottle that you want to reuse but the label won’t come off, then here are my top techniques to remove the labels, adhesives and glues that are getting between you and your storage dreams.

 If you have some sodium percarbonate (aka laundry bleach) to hand, then this makes for an excellent technique to remove sticky labels.
-If you don’t have any sodium percarbonate, then do rush to buy it, because it’s actually magic.
+And If you don’t have any sodium percarbonate, then you’re missing out because it’s actually magic.
+I use it all around my house – it’s great at tackling laundry stains.

-To remove labels, simply fill your sink with hot water, and add a generous scoop of sodium percarbonate to the water.
+To remove labels with this powder, simply fill your sink with hot water, and add a generous scoop of sodium percarbonate to the water.
 Give it a good stir to help the sodium percarbonate dissolve, and then place your jars in the water.
 Make sure to fill the jars with water so that they sit under the water, rather than floating on top.
 Then leave your jars to soak for about an hour.

-After an hour, you should find that as if by magic your labels should be floating on the water.
+After soaking you should find that, as if by magic, your labels will be floating in the water.
 No residue should remain on your jars, but if it does, rub the glue with a cloth and it should rub right off.

 Once you’re done scoring, pop your jars in to soak in their lovely bubble bath.
 Leave them for at least an hour, and then try peeling the labels off.